simukappu/activity_notification/README.md

 Configure your notifiable model (e.g. app/models/comment.rb).
 Add `acts_as_notifiable` configuration to your notifiable model representing activity to notify.
 You have to define notification targets for all notifications from this notifiable model by `:targets` option.
-Other configurations are options.
+Other configurations are options. `:notifiable_path` option is a path to move when the notification will be opened by the target user.

 ```ruby
 class Article < ActiveRecord::Base